What you need to know about California's gas tax repeal initiative

 In January, a new "transportation improvement fee" for car registrations took effect through the Department of Motor Vehicles.
 The DMV previously had a base registration of $53, but it now ranges from $25 to $175 depending on the value of the vehicle.
 Those fees will adjust for inflation beginning in 2020.

-A $100 "road improvement fee" for zero-emission vehicles kicks in July 2020, with adjustments for inflation starting the following year.
+In July 2020, a $100 "road improvement fee" for zero-emission vehicles kicks in, with adjustments for inflation starting the following year.

 What does that money pay for?

 These taxes and fees are expected to generate $52 billion for California's transportation needs over the next decade.
-The majority of that will go toward road rehabilitation and maintenance – half for state highways, half for city and county streets.
-SB 1 sets an ambitious goal for repairs, so that by 2027 at least 98 percent of state highway pavement is in good or fair condition.
+The majority of that will go toward road rehabilitation and maintenance — half for state highways, half for city and county streets.
+SB 1 sets an ambitious goal for repairs so that by 2027, at least 98 percent of state highway pavement is in good or fair condition.
 At the local level, the emphasis is on creating "complete streets," which are safer for pedestrians and bicyclists, and include other features such as stormwater capture.
-But about a quarter of the money is designated for other purposes, including upgrades for bus and light-rail systems, improving the movement of goods from the state's ports, and reducing traffic on some of the most heavily-congested travel corridors.
+But about a quarter of the money is designated for other purposes, including upgrades for bus and light-rail systems, improving the movement of goods from the state's ports and reducing traffic on some of the most heavily-congested travel corridors.

 Sacramento County and its cities are set to receive nearly $40 million next fiscal year for basic road maintenance, such as repaving or fixing potholes.
 State transportation officials also awarded a $110 million grant to the region for projects along Highway 50, primarily adding carpool lanes from Watt Avenue through downtown Sacramento.
 A host of smaller grants have been doled out to widen White Rock Road in Folsom, expand Grant Line Road in Elk Grove, redesign the downtown Sacramento grid and reduce the number of lanes on Broadway, among other projects.